bigtoga/Examples/AI + ML + Predictive Analytics/Machine Learning/Categories.md

 * Clustering - finding groups within a population

 Supervised ML - we know the outcome
-* Classification - applying labels to data
+* Classification - applying labels to data. **spam email filtering** is classification
 * Regression - fitting data to predict where a new data point lies

 Reinforcement ML - you set up a reward system for a sequence of events, and the computer optimizes to get the reward